jsong73/journez-travel/README.md

 https://journez-travel.herokuapp.com/

-journEZ is a travel website that allows users to create trips and organize their itinerary for their trips all in one place.
+journEZ is a a travel website that allows users to easily create trips and organize their trip itineraries and costs all from one platform.
 This was built using the MERNG stack.

 # Technology